MaginnGroup/CSP-LD-MD-Paper/README.md

 1. **N/summary_CrystalDynamics.out**: Relative free energy, with respect to cluster 1, for cluster N between 0-400 K

 ## MD-PSCP
 Molecular dynamics based on the PSCP method [12,13] is employed as a final assessment of the finite temperature phase behavior.
-Each folder contains simulation data for multiple polymorphs (e.g., cubic, mono, index-3, index-9, index-13)
+Each folder contains simulation data for multiple polymorphs (cubic, mono, index-3, index-9, index-13).

 The following folders have been provided: